PlaytikaOSS/sleuth-camel/README.md

 # Sleuth-camel library
-If you are using camel along with spring boot 1.5.x version and willing to have your routes to be traced - this library is what you need.
+If you are using camel along with spring boot and willing to have your routes to be traced - this library is what you need.

 ## Usage
 In order to integrate functionality provided by this library tou need to add following dependency: